higarbagexd/2D-Input-Display/README.md

 ## Getting Started

 ### Download for Windows
-1. Go to the **Releases** section on this GitHub page.
+1. Download `InputOverlay-v0.1.0-beta.zip` from the [Latest Release](https://github.com/higarbagexd/2D-Input-Display/releases/latest) page.
-2. Download the latest `InputOverlay-v0.1.0-beta.zip` archive.
+2. Extract the `.zip` folder and run `appInputOverlay.exe`.

-3. Extract the `.zip` folder and run `appInputOverlay.exe`.
+   - This app will not work on Linux and MacOS.
+I will attempt to add support for them later on.

 ---